 Amsterdam is a small city, but there’s no shortage of tourist traps serving only mass produced beer.
-We spent 3 and 1/2 years living in Amsterdam spawned a deep appreciation for Dutch and Belgian craft beers.
-Our top 5 list of unique pubs in Amsterdam offers a recommendation for beer enthusiasts of varying tastes (unless you just like Budweiser).
-Some of the pubs listed here draw quite a few tourists, but none are tourist traps because you’ll also find a solid mix of locals at each.
+We spent 3 and 1/2 years living in the center of Amsterdam, which spawned a deep appreciation for Dutch and Belgian craft beers.
+Our list of unique pubs in Amsterdam offers a recommendation for beer enthusiasts of varying tastes.
+Some of the pubs listed here draw quite a few tourists because they’re popular, but none are tourist traps because you’ll also find a solid mix of locals at each.